Boone Area Nordic Ski

 If gated or snow-closed portions of the Parkway are your destination—call the Parkway's automated road closure line (828-298-0398) or visit the Parkway Web site.

-Beech Mountain: Emerald Outback has a lot of snow.
-But Beech Mountain Resort is closed.
+Beech Mountain: Emerald Outback has more much than a foot of snow.

 Where to Rent Skis—

 The High Country Ski Shop at the Pineola Inn south of Linville on US 221 (828-733-2008 or 4979) offers most everything a beginner or expert skier would need—including skis, boots, and poles, rental equipment, and lessons.
 For winter 2011/12, the High Country Ski Shop has new light weight retail ski packages and backcountry ski gear (as well as snowshoes for sale).
-1st Tracks in Boone also sells Nordic skis, and the Mast Store Annex in Valle Crucis and Footsloggers in downtown Boone have snowshoes for sale.
+1st Tracks in Boone also sells Nordic skis, and Footsloggers in downtown Boone offers snowshoes for sale.

 Where to Ski